-Specifying data types When you create a table, you specify the type of data that each column holds.
+When you create a table, you specify the type of data that each column holds.

 You can also define customized data types for your database.
-See Chapter 3, "SQL Data Types," in Reference: Building Blocks, Tables, and Procedures for a list of supported data types, or see CREATE DOMAIN statement in Reference: Statements and Options for details on how to create a customized data type.
+See Reference: Building Blocks, Tables, and Procedures for a list of supported data types.
+See the CREATE DOMAIN statement in Reference: Statements and Options for details on how to create a customized data type.